Detroit Diesel Series 60: DDEC-I (1984-1987)

-DDEC II
+DDEC-II (1987-1997)

-The DDEC II ECM was a single box mounted on the engine.
+The DDEC-II ECM was a single box mounted on the engine.

-The DDEC II Engine was available in ratings between 365 hp and 500 hp.
+The DDEC-II Engine was available in ratings between 365 hp and 500 hp.
 The engine proved extremely popular with fleet operators, and built a strong reputation for reliability and longevity.
 It was also available in a popular "cruise power" configuration, while encouraging the operator to engage the cruise control function.
 During the normal use of the engine, 430 hp would be available, and while the cruise control was engaged, the horsepower rating would increase to 470 hp, since the engine operated most economically while the cruise control was engaged.

-DDEC III
+DDEC-III (1992-1997)

-In 1992, the DDEC III system was introduced, and is available in horsepower ratings up to 470 hp due to revised camshaft timing and other improvements.
+In 1992, the DDEC-III system was introduced, and is available in horsepower ratings up to 470 hp due to revised camshaft timing and other improvements.
 Again, a "cruise power" option is available, and the standard rating was 430 hp, and whilst the cruise control is engaged, the horsepower rating increased to 470 hp, encouraging operators to take advantage of reduced-fuel consumption.

-The DDEC III system also introduced dual-voltage (12V/24V) ECM units.
+The DDEC-III system also introduced dual-voltage (12V/24V) ECM units.
 Previous DDEC ECM units are 12-volt only.
 The dual-voltage ECMs ease installation into 24-volt marine, industrial, and non-USA trucks.
 The use of Battery Charge-Equalizers (Vanner) is not required because the ECM can connect directly to the 24-volt batteries.

-The DDEC III ECM is thinner than the DDEC II ECM, with wiring connectors at both ends.
+The DDEC-III ECM is thinner than the DDEC-II ECM, with wiring connectors at both ends.
 The front-end has two five-pin connectors for the injectors, and a thirty-pin connector for the engine-sensors.
 The rear-end has a five-pin Power Connector, six-pin Communications Connector, and a thirty-pin Vehicle-Interface Harness-Connector.

-DDEC IV
+The Detroit Diesel Series 60 DDEC-III (1992-1997) was the most commonly installed generation in heavy-duty trucks and buses during the first half of the 1990s.
+Although the DDEC-III (Detroit Diesel Electronic Controls III) system remained in limited production until 2000 for specialty applications and replacements, most truck manufacturers discontinued it from the factory after the 1997 model year.
+This was primarily due to the 1998 EPA regulations, which required more stringent emissions systems and engines specifically designed to meet those requirements.
+Furthermore, the DDEC-IIIs were optimized for the 1994 EPA regulations, and although they could technically meet the initial EPA 1998 regulations with certain modifications, Detroit Diesel released the new DDEC-IV platform in 1996 to replace the DDEC-III, featuring improvements in fuel injection, electronics, and emissions control.
+Therefore, the DDEC-III (1992-1997) is considered the most representative and common on the market, while units after 1998 were mainly used for specific projects, remanufacturing, or markets outside North America where regulations allowed EPA 1994 engines beyond 1997.